mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Regardless of how the client obtains the tree, the client MUST verify that the root hash of the ratchet tree matches the `tree_hash` of the GroupContext before using the tree for MLS operations.

+## Proposal List Validation

+A group member creating a commit and a group member processing a commit MUST verify that the list of committed proposals is valid using one of the following procedures, depending on whether the commit is external or not.

+For a regular, i.e. not external, commit the list is invalid if any of the following
+occurs:

+* It contains an individual proposal that is invalid as specified in {{proposals}}.

+* It contains an Update proposal generated by the committer.

+* It contains a Remove proposal that removes the committer.

+* It contains multiple Update and/or Remove proposals that apply to the same leaf.
+  If the committer has received multiple such proposals they SHOULD prefer any Remove received, or the most recent Update if there are no Removes.

+* It contains multiple Add proposals that contain KeyPackages that represent the same client according to the application (for example, identical KeyPackages or KeyPackages sharing the same Credential).

+* It contains multiple PreSharedKey proposals that reference the same PreSharedKeyID.

+* It contains multiple GroupContextExtensions proposals.

+* It contains a ReInit proposal together with any other proposal.
+If the committer has received other proposals during the epoch, they SHOULD prefer them over the ReInit proposal, allowing the ReInit to be resent and applied in a subsequent epoch.

+* It contains an ExternalInit proposal.

+* It contains a proposal with a non-default proposal type that is not supported by some members of the group that will process the Commit (i.e., members being added or removed by the Commit do not need to support the proposal type).

+* After processing the commit the ratchet tree is invalid, in particular, if it contains any leaf node that is invalid according to {{leaf-node-validation}}.

+An application may extend the above procedure by additional rules, for example, requiring application-level permissions to add members, or rules concerning non-default proposal types.

+For an external commit, the list is valid if it contains only the following proposals (not necessarily in this order):

+* Exactly one ExternalInit

+* At most one Remove proposal, with which the joiner removes an old version of themselves.
+If a Remove proposal is present, then the LeafNode in the `path` field of the external commit MUST meet the same criteria as would the LeafNode in an Update for the removed leaf (see {{update}}).
+In particular, the `credential` in the LeafNode MUST present a set of identifiers that is acceptable to the application for the removed participant.

+* Zero or more PreSharedKey proposals.

+* No other proposals.

 # Extensibility